agalin920/codigomx-app/README.md

 ```
 This script will execute nodemon with the env variables set in the nodemon.json file(PORT by default is 5000).
 This makes for easier deployment which is mentioned later on.

-2.In order to run the development server navigate into the client folder, install the dependencies and excute the start script
+2.In order to run the development server navigate into the client folder, install the dependencies, and excute the start script

 ```
 cd client